hoangsvit/eplus.dev/cmf54x8pu000302jr45mlfupx.md

 ### Open the firewall for the frontend

 10. This is a public-facing server, so you need to run the following command to open its firewall to allow traffic from anywhere on the internet (0.0.0.0/0) on port 80:

 ```apache
 gcloud compute firewall-rules create http2 --network default --allow=tcp:80 \
 --source-ranges 0.0.0.0/0 --target-tags frontend
 ```

-11. In the Navigation menu, click **Compute Engine** &gt; **VM instances**.
+11. In the Navigation menu, click **Compute Engine** > **VM instances**.
 Refresh your browser if you don't see the `frontend` instance.

 12. Open the **External IP** for the frontend in your browser:

 ![The VM instances page displaying the IP address of the selected frontend](https://cdn.qwiklabs.com/N8W%2BVCPATqfjQ9DibnvQtba4juXWqVC9E1mJ1a6OdCI%3D align="left")